isabelaranguren/cse250/week02-03/project/project01.md

 **Isabel Aranguren**

 ## Elevator pitch
-_What's your name is an analysis made by using the data world baby names by states.
-Using Altair package and pandas, I created several charts, chart descriptions and tables_
+_Popular names come and go, the fastest rising or falling baby names mirror cultural trends, changing fashions or world events.What's your name is an analysis made by using the data world baby names by states.
+Using Altair package and pandas, see how the given names from the last few decades were influenced by movies and trends_

 ### GRAND QUESTION 1